 The Group operates several equity-settled share-based compensation plans, under which Group companies receive services from employees as consideration for equity instruments (performance shares) in Kindred Group plc.
 The fair value of the employee services received in exchange for the grant of performance shares is recognised as an expense.
-The total amount to be expensed is determined by reference to the fair value of the performance shares granted, including market performance conditions and the impact of any non-vesting conditions.
+The total amount to be expensed is determined by reference to the fair value of the performance shares granted, including market performance conditions and the impact of any non-vesting conditions, and excluding the impact of any service or vesting conditions.
 Non-market performance and service conditions are included in assumptions about the number of share-based payments that are expected to vest.
 The total amount expensed is recognised over the vesting period of the share-based payments, which is between three and four years.